dhudsmith/mcp-mathematica/README.md

 # Mathematica MCP Server

-This project provides an MCP (Model Context Protocol) server for Mathematica, enabling safe, session-based Mathematica code execution for use with Claude or other MCP-compatible clients.
+This project provides an MCP (Model Context Protocol) server for Mathematica, enabling safe, session-based Mathematica code execution for use with Claude Desktop or other MCP-compatible clients.

 ---

 ## Features

 - **Session Management:** Persistent Mathematica sessions with variable tracking and history.
-- **Secure Execution:** Code validation to block dangerous Mathematica functions.
+- **Secure Execution:** Code validation to block dangerous Mathematica functions and suspicious patterns.
 - **MCP Integration:** Compatible with Claude's MCP tool interface.
+- **OutputForm Only:** All results are returned in Mathematica's OutputForm (not TeXForm); Claude handles LaTeX formatting if needed.
+- **Diagnostics Tool:** Includes a `test_wolframscript` tool for troubleshooting server/Mathematica connectivity.

 ---